discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 Note that the Rust/Webassembly code will not update in real time; the `pnpm wasm` command must be rerun to compile any changes to it.

+*To install an optional pre-commit git hook that will lint and format your code before you commit it, run `pnpm enable-hooks`.
+Note that this does not currently perform typescript type checking.
+This command must be run manually whenever the git hook code is changed.
+To disable hooks, run `pnpm disable-hooks`.*

 ### Pull Requests

 Feel free to open PRs for unfinished work as [draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/)!